nishant0207/conservation-geography-nptel/README.md

 Parameters:

-	•	week: Number of the week or final.
+	•	week: Week number or final.
 	•	userAnswers: Array of objects with questionIndex and selectedAnswer.

 Response:

-	•	JSON object with score, totalQuestions, and result (details of each question with correct and selected answers).
+	•	JSON object containing score, totalQuestions, and result (question details with correct and selected answers).

-Code Explanation
+📝 Code Explanation

 Backend (Node.js with Express)

 	•	quizQuestions.js: Stores questions for each week.
-	•	quizRoutes.js: Defines routes for fetching questions and submitting answers.
+	•	quizRoutes.js: Defines API routes for fetching questions and submitting answers.
-	•	server.js: Configures and starts the Express server, handles routing.
+	•	server.js: Configures and starts the Express server and routes.

 Frontend (React)

-	•	QuizHome.js: Home component displaying links to weekly quizzes.
+	•	QuizHome.js: Home component displaying links to each week’s quiz.
-	•	QuizComponent.js: Quiz component that fetches questions, displays them, and allows answer submission.
+	•	QuizComponent.js: Main quiz component for fetching and displaying questions.
 	•	App.js: Configures routing between QuizHome and QuizComponent.
-	•	PDF Generation: jsPDF library is used to create PDFs with questions and answers marked.
+	•	PDF Generation: jsPDF library is used for creating downloadable PDFs of quiz questions and answers.

-Dependencies
+📦 Dependencies

 Backend Dependencies

-	•	Express: For creating the REST API.
+	•	Express: REST API framework.
-	•	CORS: To handle cross-origin requests.
+	•	CORS: Allows cross-origin requests.

 Frontend Dependencies

-	•	React: For building the UI.
+	•	React: For building the user interface.
-	•	React Router: For navigating between quiz weeks.
+	•	React Router: For navigating between quizzes.
 	•	jsPDF: For generating PDFs with questions and answers.

-Future Improvements
+🌱 Future Improvements

-	•	User Authentication: Allow users to sign in and save progress.
+	•	User Authentication: Allow users to log in and track their quiz progress.
-	•	Score History: Track and display users’ scores over time.
+	•	Score History: Display users’ scores over time.
-	•	Timed Quizzes: Introduce a timer for each quiz.
+	•	Timed Quizzes: Add a timer for each quiz.
-	•	Improved UI: Add animations and improve responsiveness.
+	•	Enhanced UI: Improve responsiveness and animations.

-License
+📜 License

 This project is open source and available under the MIT License.

-Acknowledgments

-	•	This project was inspired by NPTEL’s Conservation Geography course.
-	•	Special thanks to the contributors and open-source libraries used.